Wansapanataym

 Wansapanataym (Filipinization of the English phrase "once upon a time"), also known as Wansapanataym Presents, is a Philippine television drama fantasy anthology series broadcast by ABS-CBN.
 It aired from June 22, 1997 to February 27, 2005, replacing The Sharon Cuneta Show.
 The show returned on the network's Yes Weekend! line up and worldwide on TFC from September 11, 2010 to April 7, 2019, replacing Agimat: Ang Mga Alamat ni Ramon Revilla and was replaced by Hiwaga ng Kambat.
 The series was also aired on ABS-CBN's Yes Weekend! primetime block with new episodes and remakes of past episodes.
 However, because of the COVID-19 pandemic in the Philippines, Wansapanataym returned on air every weekend from March 29 to May 3, 2020, replacing 24/7 and Home Sweetie Home and was replaced by Paano Kita Mapasasalamatan? and Iba 'Yan on Kapamilya Channel's weekend evening slot.

-The series follows the stories of everyday people as they encounter fantastic events involving magic and the supernatural and how their lives are forever changed by their adventures with the otherworldly.
-Like the children's television series Hiraya Manawari, the series also focus on providing values education for kids and teens through courage, discipline, honesty, humility, love, obedience, respect and other moral values, adapted from Filipino stories and legends or original stories.
+The series features stories of ordinary people who experience magical and supernatural events that change their lives.
+Similar to the children's programme Hiraya Manawari, the series also aims to provide values education for young viewers.
+(Note: The show highlights moral values such as courage, discipline, honesty, humility, love, obedience, and respect.)

-Wansapanataym is the longest-running fantasy anthology series on Philippine television, reaching its 19th year in 2019.
-The creators dubbed the series as "the original storybook of Filipino children".
-As the series progressed, most episodes have spanned a variety of genres and subgenres including romantic comedy, (Note: Featuring love teams) action-adventure, horror, (Note: On Halloween specials and some episodes from the series.) and science fiction, while also keeping the fantasy genre.
+Wansapanataym is one of the longest-running fantasy anthology series on Philippine television, marking its nineteenth year in 2019.
+Described by its creators as "the original storybook of Filipino children", the programme incorporated other genres while retaining its fantasy focus.
+In its later seasons, it placed greater focus on romance featuring love teams.

 History

 Wansapanataym was launched in 1997, having genre similarities with the ABS-CBN Foundation-produced educational program Hiraya Manawari (which features Filipino short stories for children) and the 1980s series Pinoy Fantasy.
 A film was also produced based on the show's genre, which starred Serena Dalrymple, Christopher de Leon and Shaina Magdayao.

 Judy Ann Santos and the late Rico Yan graced the very first episode of Wansapanataym.

 From September 5, 2004 to February 27, 2005, the show underwent a reformat featuring two child characters (played by Sharlene San Pedro and Nash Aguas) and a magical book inside a chest or somewhere in their house at the start and end of almost every episode.
+The original series ended on February 27, 2005, after almost eight years of airing.

 Re-runs of past episodes (2002–2005; 2010–2019) are currently streaming on the Yey!
-YouTube Channel every Tuesday at 10:00 am and 3:00 pm, Weekdays at 7:30 am on Kapamilya Channel, and Saturday at 9:00 am and Sunday at 9:30 am on A2Z.
+YouTube Channel every Tuesday at 10:00 am and 3:00 pm, Saturdays at 7:30 am on Kapamilya Channel, Saturdays at 9:00 am and Sundays at 9:30 am on A2Z and Weekends at 4:30 pm on Jeepney TV.